MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-ddinstall-com-section.md

 ---
-title: INF DDInstall.COM Section
+title: INF DDInstall.COM section
-description: The DDInstall.COM section contains one or more INF AddComServer directives that reference additional INF-writer-defined sections in an INF file. ms.date: 06/02/2023
+description: The DDInstall.COM section contains one or more INF AddComServer directives that reference additional INF-writer-defined sections in an INF file. ms.date: 06/05/2023
 ---

-# INF DDInstall.COM Section
+# INF DDInstall.COM section

 Each per-Models DDInstall.COM section contains one or more [INF AddComServer directives](inf-addcomserver-directive.md) that reference additional INF-writer-defined sections in an INF file.
 This section is supported for Windows 11 version \<TBD\> and later.